Should You Even Put Up The Christmas Tree If You're Experiencing Family Estrangement From Your Adult Child

 The thought changes first, then the actions and lastly the feeling changes too.
 But to get to the part where the feeling changes, you have to take action in faith.
 Before you see the result.
 Isn’t that what faith is - believing and acting before you see the fruit by way of a result?

-Don’t lose sight of the real reason to celebrate Christmas
+Don’t lose sight of the real reason to celebrate Christmas, even when you’re estranged from your child

 Remember the real reason for celebrating Christmas.
 It’s about celebrating the birth of our wonderful Savior.
 His birth brought us hope and deliverance.
 In the midst of an estrangement from your child, don’t you need hope and deliverance in that situation?